JamesDaron/Post-Install/README.md

 <p>
 </p>
 <p>
-Select the "Departments" button in the agents tab.
-Here we will be able to create a new department.
+Select the "Departments" in the agents tab.
+You will be able to create a new department from here.
 Each Agent is assigned to a specific department depending on their assigned role within the helpdesk.
-In this case we will be creating the "System Administrators" department, this is where the Supreme Admins will be designated.
-Other specific settings such as SLAs, managers and other email settings can be set up in the departments tab.
+For this example, we will be creating the "System Administrators" department, this is where the Supreme Admins will be designated.
+Other specific settings such as SLAs, managers and other email settings can be established in the departments tab.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/dGK0RVM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After configuring a new department we will set up a new team.
-Teams allow you to pull agents from different departments you can have an A team that has top technicians from specific departments.
+Each time a new department is configfured, a new team is required to be established.
+Teams allow you to pull agents from various departments.
+For example, you may have an A team that has top technicians from a number of specific departments.
 For example you can create a help topic that correlates with a product you produce, and assign it to a team of agents that specialize in that particular product.
-To set up a team go to Agents->Teams.
-A Level I support team has been created by default, in this example we will create a Level II Support Team.
+To create a team, go to Agents - Teams.
+A Level I support team has been created by default.
+In this example, a Level II Support Team will be created.
 </p>
 <br />
 <p>
 <a href="https://imgur.com/rZ92VL7"><img src="https://i.imgur.com/rZ92VL7.jpg" title="source: imgur.com" /></a>
 </p>
 <p>
-Now that we have set up a new team we will create a new setting that will allow anyone to create tickets.
-Admin Panel->Settings->User Settings.
+After the creation of a new team, you will configure settings that will enable anyone to create tickets.
+Admin Panel-Settings-User Settings.

 </p>
 <br />